You’ve probably eaten at least several types of them at some point, but exactly what are legumes?

 Best vs. Worst (Plus Recipes)

-Although legumes are a dietary staple in many parts of the world, they aren’t quite as common in the United States.
+Although legumes are dietary staples in many parts of the world, they aren’t quite as common in the United States.
 In fact, despite the many health benefits of legumes, only an estimated 8 percent of Americans eat legumes on any given day.

-Though there are no clear-cut recommendations of how many servings of legumes you should eat, incorporating a few servings into your diet each week may have favorable effects on your health.
+Though there are no clear-cut recommendations of how many servings of legumes you should eat, incorporating a few servings into a healthy eating plan each week will likely have favorable effects on your health.

 What are the best legumes to eat?
-In terms of their nutrient content, some of the best legumes include:
+These include:

 - kidney beans